Cook Together: One Recipe, Split for Two Cooks

 You.
 Me.
 Us.

-Every Nommer recipe is rebuilt into two parallel tracks that converge when the dish is done:
+Every recipe gets rebuilt into two tracks that land at the same finish line:

 You